tiffanyadora/Granny-s-Pie-Website/project-readme.md

 # Granny's Pies Website

-A responsive website for Granny's Pies featuring a homepage with the company story, featured recipes, and a detailed recipe page for their famous Lemon Meringue Pie.
+THis is a responsive website for Granny's Pies featuring a homepage with the company story, featured recipes, and a detailed recipe page for their famous Lemon Meringue Pie.

 ## Project Structure